-Up to 25% of students who take standardized college readiness tests are directed to university remedial courses.
-While colleges and universities have improved their overall graduation rates, that doesn't mean that all students are benefiting.
-A new study shows that more than two-thirds of California community college students drop out of college.
-What's more disturbing is that in approximately one-third of the colleges and universities in that study, graduation rates for black students stabilized or declined.
+The Information Center can provide a comparison of high school graduation records and university records to determine who enrolled in college, who persisted, and who ended up earning degrees - for a fee.
+Unfortunately, up to 25% of students who take standardized college readiness tests are directed to university remedial courses.
+Even though colleges and universities have improved their overall graduation rates, not all students are benefiting.
+A recent study found that more than two-thirds of California community college students drop out of college.

 Even more concerning is that in one-third of the colleges and universities in the study, the